 Physical therapy and chiropractic care both help strengthen and protect the body’s systems, but what’s the role of exercise in all of this?
 Intentional, functional exercise combines with physical therapy treatments and chiropractic care to help you manage pain, prevent injuries, or heal entirely from an old injury.

-How Personal Training Benefits Physical Therapy or Chiropractic Care
+How Personal Training Complements Physical Therapy or Chiropractic Care

 1. Management of Acute and Chronic Low Back Pain